gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ---

-## Opening, Dispatching, and Closing Direct Method Bindings
+## Managing Direct Method Bindings

-Like Peripherals, Timers, and Device Twin Bindings, Direct Method Bindings can be automatically opened, dispatched, and closed if they are added to the directMethodBindings array.
-Direct Method Bindings added to the **directMethodBindings array** are referred to as a **set** of direct method bindings.
+Direct Method Bindings can be automatically opened, dispatched, and closed if they are added to the directMethodBindingSet Set.

 ```c
 DirectMethodBinding* directMethodBindingSet[] = { &resetDevice };